 http://www.bridgeoforchy.co.uk (off site link)

-I learned more on this course than all the magazine articles I have read and other courses I have attended, put together.
+I learned more on this introductory workshop than all the magazine articles I have read and other courses I have attended, put together.
 The time you are prepared to spend with people out on location working with them one-to-one made it great value for money.

 A very big thank you for your excellent tuition and patience.
 You are a great teacher and I got far more out of these few days than I have from seven weeks of evening classes.

-The course was more than value for money.
-If you compare similar courses and workshops, as I have, you will find that the cost of a Garry Brannigan course is one of the most reasonably priced, and having experienced other photography courses, Garry’s is by far the more superior.
+The workshop was more than value for money.
+If you compare similar workshops, as I have, you will find that Garry’s is one of the most reasonably priced, and having experienced others, his is by far the more superior.